-In addition to the new threshold, the amendment increased the notification fee from €1,500 to €3,500 (new Section 10a para 1 of the Competition Act).
+Since the amendment, the notification fee has also slightly increased from €1,500 to €3,500 (Section 10a para 1 of the Competition Act).

-The proposal of the Austrian Ministry of Justice, published in 2016, Justice to include in the amendment also a provision to empower the competent authorities to also review anti-trust aspects (Section 1 of the Cartel Act or what would be Article 101 TFEU under EU law) within the merger review of a proposed joint venture has finally not been adopted.
+By way of a side note, it may be mentioned that the proposal of the Austrian Ministry of Justice, published in 2016, to include in the amendment also a provision to empower the competent authorities to also review antitrust aspects (Section 1 of the Cartel Act or what would be Article 101 TFEU under EU law) within the merger review of a proposed joint venture has not been adopted so far.

-Apart from the current amendment, a recent decision by the Cartel Court of Appeals (the court of last instance in the Austrian merger control regime) is particularly noteworthy.
+Apart from this amendment, a decision by the Cartel Court of Appeals (the court of last instance in the Austrian merger control regime) is particularly noteworthy.
 As far as can be seen, for the first time a prohibition decision has been confirmed.
 This is even more remarkable, as the case (with the case no 16 Ok 11/16b Novomatic) concerned a highly regulated industry (gambling).